tonigancea/miniSnapseed/README.md

 # miniSnapseed

-With this program you can apply commands on images.
+With this program you can apply commands on `pgm` and `pnm` images.

 ## Supported commands:
 resize x